DIY Vintage Clown Pumpkins – Decorating with Paper and Paint!

 Learn how to create vintage clown pumpkins using paper and paint!
-A fun alternative to carving pumpkins!
+They are creepy and fun and a great alternative to carving pumpkins!

 Hello Crafty Friends!
 Today I’m excited to share these fun DIY vintage clown pumpkins with you.
-These clown pumpkins are a fun way to decorate pumpkin without carving.
-They are both spooky and playful and you only need paper and paint to create them!
+These clown pumpkins are a great way to decorate pumpkins without carving.
+They are a little bit creepy (especially for those who don’t like clowns) but also fun and playful.
+They only take a few supplies to decorate – acrylic paint and cardstock!

-For these clown pumpkins, I recommend using white pumpkins in various sizes.
-Vintage clowns used white makeup and wore costumes in all shapes and sizes.
-Can’t find white pumpkins?
-Use white acrylic paint to turn an orange pumpkin white.
+For these clown pumpkins, I recommend using fake white pumpkins in various sizes.
+Vintage clowns used white makeup so starting with a white or cream colored pumpkin is helpful.

 How to Make Clown Pumpkins